Everything you need to know about choosing a mortgage

 It’s time to get started

 Once you’ve decided to purchase a home, consult with your financial security advisor, who can show you how and why you should build your mortgage into your financial security plan.
-He/she can then put you in touch with a London Life Credit Planning Consultant who’ll help provide a mortgage solution that’s right for your situation.
+He/she can then put you in touch with a Canada Life Credit Planning Consultant who’ll help provide a mortgage solution that’s right for your situation.